A-I-Research-Facility/Reinforcement-learning/q-learning-1/README.md

     env = gym.make("MountainCar-v0")
     env.reset()

-Resetting is the first thing to do after we create an environment Then we are ready to iterate through it.
+Resetting is the first thing to do after we create an environment, then we are ready to iterate through it.

 ***
 💢 This environment has three actions, 0 = push car left, 1 = do nothing, 2 = push car right